 Forest ecosystem conservation

-The Acadian forestKejimkujik lies within the Acadian Forest region, a unique and complex forest that features a mix of temperate tree species with ranges that extend south into Ontario and the United States, and more northern boreal trees.
+Kejimkujik lies within the Acadian Forest region, a unique and complex forest that features a mix of temperate tree species with ranges that extend south into Ontario and the United States, and more northern boreal trees.

-As one of the longest-lived trees in eastern North America, hemlock forms stands that represent among the last old-growth forests in Nova Scotia.
-Hemlock is a foundational species of the Acadian forest: it provides forest functions that no other eastern tree does, such as supporting breeding birds, providing winter thermal cover for wildlife, and protecting aquatic ecosystems by regulating waterflow, preventing erosion and shading streams.
+As one of the longest-lived trees in eastern North America, Eastern hemlock forms stands that represent among the last old-growth forests in Nova Scotia.
+Hemlock is a foundational species of the Acadian forest: it performs unique ecological functions and creates its own environmental conditions.
+Hemlocks support breeding birds, provide winter thermal cover for wildlife, and protect aquatic ecosystems by regulating waterflow, preventing erosion and shading streams.

 Hemlock trees and the cool and shaded forests they create are an essential part of the Kejimkujik experience; many of our visitor facilities are located in hemlock stands.